 Texas Fertility Center diagnoses and treats the complex causes of female infertility

 Experience and compassion come together at our Austin fertility center to help hopeful parents overcome the causes of female infertility.
 Our board certified fertility specialists are renowned for their expertise in diagnosing and treating infertility.
-Since 1980, our team has helped bring more than 20,000 babies into the world.
+Since 1980, our team has helped bring 23,000 babies into the world.

 In order to develop the right fertility treatment plan for each hopeful mother, our doctors need to determine which of the causes of female infertility are responsible for her fertility issues.

 A look at the causes of female infertility

 Every patient who visits our Austin fertility center is unique, and so are the causes of female infertility.
 While some women will struggle to conceive due to age-related factors, others may have hormonal or structural problems that are preventing pregnancy.
 Here is an overview of some of the most common causes of female infertility.

 - Maternal age strongly affects female fertility.
 Because the quality and quantity of a woman’s eggs decline with age, it is more difficult for a woman in her late-30s or early-40s to conceive than it is for a woman in her 20s.
 Additionally, advanced maternal age can also increase the risk of miscarriage and birth defects.

 - Ovulation disorders account for infertility in about 1 in 4 couples who are struggling to conceive.
 These disorders cause women to ovulate infrequently or not at all.
 Problems in the ovaries, such as polycystic ovary syndrome (PCOS) or premature ovarian failure, or issues with the regulation of reproductive hormones are examples of these disorders.